YutingYao/YutingDB/SQLgirl/数据库SQL语言.md

 select
     FirstName,
     LastName,
-    (select City from Address a where a.PersonId=p.PersonId) as City, (select State from Address a where a.PersonId=p.PersonId) as State
+    (select City from Address a where a.PersonId = p.PersonId) as City, (select State from Address a where a.PersonId = p.PersonId) as State
 from Person p
 ```